7 Protein-Packed, Easy Recipes to Make With a Can of Beans

 Stay indoors and cook these burgers.
 For people who aren't allowed to have grills in their apartments or don't want to step foot outside, these burgers are the perfect alternative.
 Place them on a baking sheet and broil them in the oven.

-And you guessed it, these sweet potato and mushroom are made with black beans and oats, so the texture has the same denseness as a meat patty.
+And you guessed it, these sweet potatoes and mushrooms are made with black beans and oats, so the texture has the same denseness as a meat patty.
 The flavors of the spices and freshness of the guacamole make this burger a filling meal.
 You won't have to worry about making dessert or extra sides for your family.
 The recipe developer Gina aka @healthylittlevittes recommends serving these tasty burgers with a little dipping sauce and a side of french fries.

 - 1 large sweet potato, peeled and diced